-In particular, while recognising that data derivatives possess a unique ontology derived from the association within the data segments (Amoore, 2011), we examine the 'unintended expectations' of computing experiments as a way of tracing the mutual configuration of data and techniques enacted and required when assembling them.
-Unintended expectations are unavoidable because the processes of putting together computing experiments involve mending, modifying and stage-managing both the data and techniques for social, temporal and material purposes.
-The result is an 'affectionate assembly' that deepens, lengthens and amplifies the expectations for the experiments to imagine and propose urban futures.
-Tarde and his conceptualisation of economy and passion are particularly useful here.
+In particular, while recognising that data derivatives possess a unique ontology derived from the association within data segments (Amoore, 2011), we examine the 'unintended expectations' of computing experiments as a way of tracing the mutual configuration of data and techniques enacted and required when assembling them.
+Tarde (2007) and his conceptualisation of economy and passion are particularly useful here.
 For Tarde, economics is a science of both quantification and passion.
-To understand markets he argues that one has to recognise that both are 'made up of passions whose astonishing development ... amplified their interconnections' (Latour and Lépinay, 2009: 24-5).
+To understand markets he argues that one has to recognise that both are 'made up of passions whose astonishing development...amplified their interconnections' (Latour and Lépinay, 2009: 24-25).
 We can follow Tarde and argue that 'there is not a single aspect of social life in which one does not see passion grow and unfold together with intelligence', even including in the domain of science where 'passion and reason, from age to age, progress hand in hand' (Tarde, 2007: 631).
-As we will detail, computing experiments are similarly made up quantification, passions and unintended expectations as data produced for one purpose is transformed for indeterminate causes.
+As we will detail, computing experiments are similarly made up of quantification, passions and unintended expectations as data produced for one purpose is transformed for indeterminate causes.